Leveraging the power of ULI's global networks to shape projects and places in ways that improve the health of people and

 What We Are Doing

-Through the Building Healthy Places Initiative, ULI will focus on four main areas of impact:
+Through the Building Healthy Places Initiative, ULI is focusing on four main areas of impact:

 Raising Awareness.
 Raise awareness of the connections between health and the built environment in the real estate community, and work to make sure health is a mainstream consideration.

 Exploring the Value Proposition.
 Build understanding of the market and nonmarket factors at play in building healthy places, and the value proposition of building and operating in health-promoting ways.